moaxcp/gradle-to-ant/README.md

 ivy.dir is created and the file is downloaded unless ivy.file is available. taskdef is used to load the ant tasks from the jar.

+# Adding antlibs

+Gradle has a concept of plugins.
+This allows developers to add new features to gradle such as support for languages, publishing artifacts, and generating reports.
+An antlib has the same function.
+They add new types and tasks to ant.
+Ivy is an example of an antlib.
+It add dependency management support to ant.
+Now that ivy is loaded into the project it can be used to manage dependencies for bringing in other ant libraries.